CloudGenUser/sftp-cg-lib/README.md

     }
 ]

-If you specify a path that does not exist you will have this message:
+If a path that does not exist is specified this message will be shown:

 {
     "code": 5,